 We could all be forgiven for putting our pension and long-term savings on the very long finger.
-We're either pinching pennies to save for a'deposit, calculating how many more years we've got left on our mortgage or wondering how we'll ever be able to put the next generation through college if university fees come back into play.
+We're either pinching pennies to save for a house deposit, calculating how many more years we've got left on our mortgage or wondering how we'll ever be able to put the next generation through college.

 However, you really can't afford to disregard the importance of looking after your future self.
 Particularly as we're members of the Celtic Tiger collapse, where our parents poured their savings into bricks and mortar, we're much more wary of multiple loans and have witnessed the state of flux in the housing market.
 So then there's the question of "well, where do I put my money then?"

-Here are the savings you need to be making at every age so ensure that come retirement you have a handsome little sum.
+Here are the savings you need to be making at every age to ensure that come retirement you have a handsome little sum.